 - Millennials are making agencies more tech-savvy, helping them meet complex client needs in a fast-changing digital economy

 - The fragmented digital landscape is anything but linear.
-Agencies that had trudged along for decades found themselves under pressure to develop more compelling ways to communicate with consumers.
+Agencies that had trudged along for decades found themselves under pressure to enter develop more compelling ways to communicate with consumers.

-- Millennials tend to work across departments, tapping into broader expertise rather than struggling on their own in the hope of claiming the glory.
+- Millennials tend to see work across departments, tapping into broader expertise rather than struggling on their own in the hope of claiming the glory.